quiltdata/quilt/docs/use-a-package.md

+# Use a pacakge
+Packages may contain data of any size or type.
+A given package _instance_--specified by a hash, tag, or version--is _immutable_ for reproducibility.

-# Python
+## Python
 1. Download a data package from  user `uciml`
     ```bash
     $ quilt install uciml/iris
     ```
-Every Quilt command is available both on the [command line](./shell.md) and in [Python](./python.md).
-So you could install a package as follows:
+All Quilt commands are available _both_ on the [command line](./api.md) and in [Python](./api.md).

+You can install a package as follows:

 ```python
 import quilt